 - pork drippings (from roasted pork roast, OR sauteed pork chops)

-3 tablespoons flour
+- 3 Tbsp. flour

 - pork stock (OR broth and/OR dry red OR white wine OR sherry)

 - Remove pork from roasting pan or skillet; keep warm.
 Pour pan drippings into a large glass measure.
 Let stand until fat floats to top.
 Skim fat from drippings; reserve 3 tablespoons fat.
 Return reserved fat to pan; sprinkle with flour.
 Cook and stir over medium heat for 1 to 2 minutes, scraping browned bits free from pan.

 - Add enough Pork Stock, broth, and/or wine or sherry to drippings to make 2 cups.
 Return to pan.
 Cook and stir until smooth and thickened.
 Serve with pork.